wuxxin/infra-shared/docs/fcos.md

 ### Customization

-overwriting buildins butane config or files:
+how to overwrite buildins butane config or files:

-- if it is a systemd service, consider a dropin,
+- if it is a systemd service, consider a dropin
 - in other cases, simple redefine setting/file, it will overwrite any buildin file/config